schneidexe/tfp/README.md

 # tfp

-`tfp` allows you to use regex patterns for `terraform` targets.
+`tfp` is a small wrapper allows you to use regex patterns for `terraform` targets.
 It's a try to address the issue https://github.com/hashicorp/terraform/issues/2182.

 ## Usage